New Mexico Auto Dealer Bond— $50,000 + 8-Hour Education Mandate

 RV and travel trailer sales dealers

-Step-by-step process through the NM Motor Vehicle Division
+Education first, then bond and application through the Motor Vehicle Division

-Finish the required 8-hour pre-licensing dealer education course from an MVD-approved provider.
+Finish the required pre-licensing dealer education course from an MVD-approved provider.
+You cannot apply without the certificate.

 Prepare Documents